 Prior to becoming appointed to the University UMC family, Creighton served his first 18 years in ministry as a Campus Pastor at four universities: Southern Methodist University, The University of Kansas, University of Missouri – Kansas City and the University of Alabama.
 From there, he served as interim pastor at Harrah United Methodist Church in Harrah, OK.
 In 2017, he served as the Minister of Discipleship at Acts 2 UMC in Edmond, OK.

-Creighton and Nikki have three children: Canon James, Eve Whitby and Cosmo Seth.
-Nikki is a certified yoga instructor.
+Creighton has three children: Canon James, Eve Whitby and Cosmo Seth.
 Creighton also serves as an Assistant Scout Master for Troop 39 here at the church.

 Tobi grew up in nearby in Cary, within the church family of Saint Francis United Methodist Church.
 Following her family tradition, she attended Texas A&M University for her undergraduate degree graduating in 1998 with a degree in international studies and a focus in Latin America, and a minor in cultural anthropology.
 She was very active in Wesley Foundation on campus and served as the children’s pastor for a nearby Spanish-speaking church serving the Latino community in Bryan, Texas.
 For several years after graduation, Tobi ministered to migrant farm workers in Florida and in Eastern North Carolina, and served as a social worker and community outreach director for families in need in Wake County.